aftabtoalam/india-vc-list/README.md

 ## License

-This data is shared as-is, for informational purposes, with no guarantee of accuracy.
+This data is shared as-is, for informational purposes, with no guarantee of funding accuracy.
 Fork it, reuse it, build on it.
-If it helps you close a round, come back and add an investor once you have — that's the whole point of keeping it open.
+If it helps you close a round, come back and add an investor once you have.
+That's the whole point of keeping it open.